 - 2. New invitations to state agencies were not issued in 2022/2023. - 3.
 The KYDAQ and the KDOW are divisions within the Kentucky DEP.

 Cooperating agencies have been provided the opportunity to review and comment on the project during the development of this supplemental EA.
-All cooperating and participating agencies will be provided the opportunity to offer feedback on this supplemental EA during the public availability period, and individual responses will be prepared for any comments received from participating and cooperating agencies.
-Copies of participating and cooperating agency coordination documents1 are included in Appendix B, Participating/ Cooperating Agencies.
+Copies of participating and cooperating agency coordination documents1 are included in Appendix B, Participating/Cooperating Agencies.